ekg/embeddna/README.md

 You can run it with `python embed.py`.

 It needs CUDA, PyTorch, Biopython, Annoy to work, and a GPU to work at a reasonable speed.

+Setup with `conda env create --file=environment.yml`, and then `conda activate embeddna`.